cisagov/vdp-in-fceb/README.md

 | United States International Development Finance Corporation | DFC | https://www.dfc.gov/vulnerability-disclosure-policy
 | United States International Trade Commission| USITC | https://www.usitc.gov/vulnerability-disclosure-policy
 | United States Trade and Development Agency| USTDA | https://www.ustda.gov/vulnerability-disclosure-policy

-## Public domain

-This project is in the worldwide [public domain](LICENSE.md).

-> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
->
-> All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.